How to Make a Practice Plan for Youth Baseball

 One of the greatest challenges in coaching youth baseball is knowing how to prioritize the limited time allowed for practice to do the most good.
 The first thing to understand is that the most important part of coaching youth baseball is having a plan.
-There are many things that do translate from upper levels of baseball to the younger guys, and this is one of them.
+There are many aspects of upper-level baseball that translate to the younger levels, and this is one of them.

-There is almost no way that a coach will be able to get the greatest benefit out of his baseball practices if there isn't a full and clear plan in place first.
+There is almost no way that a coach will be able to get the greatest benefit out of his baseball practices if there isn't a full and clear plan in place at the outset.
 This is even more important for youth baseball than older levels because there is generally much less time for practices.
-A coach who doesn't plan his ninety precious minutes of practice time, will almost always waste a large part of that practice time.
+A coach who doesn't plan his 90 precious minutes of practice time will almost always waste a large part of that practice time.

-If ten minutes of the practice is lost due to lack of organization or no clear and concise plan, then over ten percent of that teams practice is wasted every day, all season long.
-I believe that ten minutes would be conservative for most youth baseball programs when it comes to time being wasted in practice.
-It really doesn't matter what level of baseball we're talking about, a practice plan is imperative.
+If 10 minutes of the practice is lost due to lack of organization or no clear and concise plan, then over 10 percent of that team's practice is wasted every day, all season long.
+I believe that 10 minutes would be a conservative estimate when it comes to time being wasted in youth baseball practice.
+It really doesn't matter what level of baseball we're talking about; a practice plan is imperative.

-Any coach has certain things they want to teach and certain priorities for that training.
+Any coach has certain things they want to teach and certain training priorities.
 Write those things down and make sure you're covering all of your teaching points and priorities during each practice.
 It isn't possible to write out a practice plan if you don't know what it is you want to focus on and teach your team, so write those things down first and consult that list constantly while you're planning your practices.

-Another thing this will do, is force you as a coach to focus and narrow your priorities and goals.
+This will force you, as a coach, to focus and narrow your priorities and goals.
 It's almost always the case that coaches have far too many ideas and not nearly enough time.
 Writing out your priorities and your teaching goals for the season will allow you to focus on only those which are truly the most important.
 A team that's training intensely toward three clearly defined objectives will often be more effective than if there are ten loosely defined goals floating around.